Regression adjustment in completely randomized experiments with a diverging number of covariates: Numerical Experiments

-In Section \ref{sec:experiment}, the entries of $X$ are realizations of heavy-tailed random variables, and $\kappa $ increases even with an infrequent extreme covariate value.
+Because our theory holds even for mis-specified linear models, we can preprocess the covariate matrix $X$ arbitrarily without changing the estimand, provided that the preprocessing step does not involve $T$ or $Y^{\mathrm{obs}}$.
+This is a feature of our finite-population theory.
+Moreover, our asymptotic theory suggests that the maximum leverage score of the design matrix affects the properties of $\htau$ and $\hdtau$.
+When there are many influential observations, it is beneficial to reduce $\kappa$ by trimming the values of covariates before regression adjustment.
+Importantly, trimming covariates should not use any information of $T$ or $Y^{\mathrm{obs}}$.

+For the cases considered in previous subsections, we consider trimming each covariate at its 2.5\% and 97.5\% quantiles.
 For the 50 design matrices used in Section \ref{sec:experiment} with $p = \lceil n^{2/3}\rceil$ and $n = 2000$, the average of $\kappa$ is $0.9558$ with standard error $0.0384$.
-Now we consider a simple form of trimming which thresholds each column at its 2.5\% and 97.5\% quantiles.
-Then the average of $\kappa$ reduces dramatically to $0.0704$ with standard error $0.0212$.
-Fig. \ref{fig::simulation03} shows the coverage of the $t$-statistics derived from $\hdtau$ with and without the trimming.
-It is clear that the coverage gets drastically improved after trimming.
+After trimming, the average of $\kappa$ reduces dramatically to $0.0704$ with standard error $0.0212$.
+Figure \ref{fig::simulation02} shows that the bias is significantly reduced and the coverage rate gets drastically improved after trimming covariates.

-Since the main goal of this paper is not on statistical methodology, we only propose the above heuristic approach to illustrate the idea of trimming, motivated by our asymptotic theory.
-The general methodology is an interesting future research topic.